-The AD7175-2 has a checksum mode that can improve interface robustness.
+The AD7177-2 has a checksum mode that can be used to improve interface robustness.
 Using the checksum ensures that only valid data is written to a register and allows data read from a register to be validated.
 If an error occurs during a register write, the CRC_ERROR bit is set in the status register.
-However, to ensure that the register write was successful, read back the register and verify the checksum.
+However, to ensure that the register write is successful, read back the register and verify the checksum.